In this blogpost, I will be addressing the question I get all the time from colleagues and researchers:

 Therefore, I decided rather than writing the concepts here, I will cite the best resources that helped me personally take off in this area.

-In terms of books, there are many good books out there that focuses on the mathematical details behind deep learning, however, I find those two books are easy read and cover so much details that helps you to build a strong foundation without digging too much into the maths:
+In terms of books, there are many good books out there that focuses on the mathematical details behind Deep Learning, however, I found that there were two books in particular that were easy to read and cover so much details.
+Hence, reading them will help you to build a strong foundation without digging too much into the maths: